 Item Save session saves all the current projects into a file.
-If the use never chooses such a file, a dialog box is opened for choosing one.
+If the user has not yet specified such a file, a dialog box is opened for selecting one.

 Item Save session as saves all current projects into a file chosen from a dialog box Item Load Session opens a previously saved session.